Hint1k/SensorDemo/README.md

 password: 123<br>

 Response:<br>
-'''json
-{
-"token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..."
+json { "token": "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..." }
-}

 - Access Secured Endpoints<br>
 To access secured endpoints, include the JWT token in the Authorization header:<br>
 curl -H "Authorization: Bearer eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9..." http://localhost:8080/measurements<br>

-- Database Configuration
+- Database Configuration<br>
 The application uses PostgreSQL as the database.<br> The connection details are configured in the application.properties file. <br>
 The SQL script to create tables and fill in manually in the resources/sql-scripts/init.sql file <br>

-- Swagger json schema is in the swagger.json file
+- Swagger json schema is in the swagger.json file<br>